PAOTY Semi Final - My internal monologue!

 “Keep smiling even though you want to run away.
 It’s just a show.
 You’ll live it down in a few years”

 (We line up for the judgement.
 We know the process.
 I look over to Debbie, who gives me a 50:50 sign that there’s actually a chance, based on the judges’ summary, that I might make it through.
 The winners are announced.
-Wendy, Davide, and Lorena.
+Wendy Barratt, Davide di Taranto, and Lorena Levi.
 Great choices.
 Absolutely fair.
 When we are hugging our goodbyes to the judges, Kathleen tells me it was very close.
 That helps.

 Then it’s all over.
 We have to walk out to go to the corridor and clean our brushes.
 On the way, two audience members and a 2 crew members make a point of very kindly telling me they love what I’d done, and that I was not to regret going large.
 I don’t believe them.